KaveriBridge/science/11th/chemistry/organic-chemistry-some-basic-principles-and-techniques/nomenclature.md

 * Common names are useful particularly when the alternative systematic names are lengthy and complicated.

 ## Terminologies
+### Locant
+* That part of the name of a compound (often a letter or number) that describes the position of an atom, residue or functional group.
+* The 2 in hexan-2-one is a locant.
 ### Parent chain, branch and functional group
 <img width="480" src="https://user-images.githubusercontent.com/20998959/153826095-7989ed11-a7c1-45bd-b92a-399f2eef2999.png">